“How does a blind person get dressed?”

 - How To Write Image Descriptions About Online Products For Visual Impairment

-After I ended up going to an event with two different colored shoes in college, I started adding flat colored stickers to the insole of my shoes so that I could easily tell which shoes went together.
+After I ended up going to an event with two different colored shoes in middle school, I started adding flat colored stickers to the insole of my shoes so that I could easily tell which shoes went together.
 Some of my other friends also add textured stickers to their clothing tags to convey information such as color and care instructions, which can be very helpful for people who have limited technical skills.

 - My Favorite Shoes For Chiari Malformation